Wednesday, August 19, 2026 76°F Knoxville

 --deploy-hook synology_dsm \

-In Task Scheduler: Control Panel > Task Scheduler > Create > Scheduled Task > User-defined script.
-User has to be root for the DSM deployment to work.
+In DSM: Control Panel > Task Scheduler > Create > Scheduled Task > User-defined script.
+The user has to be root or the DSM deploy fails.
 Daily at 3:00 AM is fine.

-Create a scoped Cloudflare API token, not a Global API Key — permission set to Zone > DNS > Edit, scoped to the one zone you care about.
-The token is stored in acme_config/account.conf with permissions auto-set to 600; back that directory up somewhere safe.
+Create a scoped Cloudflare API token, not a Global API Key.
+Permission is Zone > DNS > Edit, locked to the one zone. acme.sh writes the token into acme_config/account.conf and sets the file to 600.
+Back that directory up with the rest of the home share.

 Outcome